sudokill/ScratchpadPlus/README.md

     example: *|N 41°55.590'|E 044°10.440'|3140 => *T90|N 41°55.590'|E 044°10.440'|3140  => the WPT will be named "T90"

 - go to the CDU screen, WPT Page
-- click on "Load all" and wait
+- click on "Load all"

 - Note: The A10 only allows for 50 WPTs to be entered, once this limit is reached, it is necessary to modify the already created WPTs.
 To indicate to ScratchpadPlus that it should modify the WPTs, insert a # at the first line of ScratchpadPlus.